Lev1ty/m3/README.md

   - Added delay between `syncWrite` calls
 - Upon adding more features, ran out of memory

+### June 10, 2019

+- Switch to functional programming to reduce memory footprint

+### June 12, 2019

+- Determine fixed IP address to send data from companion to be localhost
+- Use mapping between MAC address and user account to identify each device

 ## Development Notes

 ### June 8, 2019